nicholasgriffintn/NGWebsite2021/apps/web/content/posts/2024/12/react-19-is-now-stable.md

 Next is currently the largest framework to implement these, [they have some documentation here](https://nextjs.org/docs/app/building-your-application/rendering/server-components).

-Kent C Dodds has also published a great tutorial here: https://react-server-components.epicweb.dev/, and you can find out more in the [React Server Components docs](https://react.dev/reference/rsc/server-components).
+Kent C Dodds has also [published a great tutorial here](https://react-server-components.epicweb.dev/), and you can find out more in the [React Server Components docs](https://react.dev/reference/rsc/server-components).

 ### Server Actions